grame-cncm/faustdoc/src/manual/osc.md

 ## Automatic Port Allocation

-In order to address each application individually, only one application can be listening on a single port at one time.
-Therefore when the default incoming port 5510 is already opened by some other application, an application will automatically try increasing port numbers until it finds an available port.
-Let say that we start `noise` and `mixer` (two Faust-generated applications with OSC support) on the same machine, we'll get the following:
+In order to address each application individually, only one application can be listening on a single port at a time.
+Therefore, when the default incoming port 5510 is already opened by another application, a new application will automatically try increasing port numbers until it finds an available one.
+Let's say that we start `noise` and `mixer` (two Faust-generated applications with OSC support) on the same machine; we'll get the following:

 ```
 $ ./noise &